 Alternately, any time the character witnesses something terrifying, tell the player how many cards they must draw, and allow them to reduce the number of cards with a tower pull on a one-for-one basis.
 If they knock the tower over during this, they must draw the original number of cards specified.
 Maybe in that case also add the extra penalty of limiting the number of Tells they’re allowed to play to one or even zero (assuming they have some Tells in play already).

 Fate is another game where I’d be pretty close to just using the cards as is.
 One obvious addition is to simply consider any face up Insanity Card as an aspect of that character.
-I’m not sure if you’d want to use Tells in this way or not, I’d have to play-test it.

 There are plenty of other systems out there that you could drop Insanity Cards into without requiring any additional thought.
 Most RPGs that don’t have an insanity mechanic you don’t really need to worry about – just layer the cards on top of the existing system.